-- 15.1 A revised Treasury Management Code was published by CIPFA in December 2021; there is a requirement to report on this from 2023/24 onwards, so any changes required to this Strategy document will be reflected from next year. - 15.2 The Treasury Management Code has a particular significance under the provisions of the Local Government Act 2003 which requires local authorities - 'to have regard (a) to such guidance as the Secretary of State may issue, and (b) to such other guidance as the Secretary of State may by regulations specify'. - 15.3 The current Treasury Management Code contains the following definition of treasury management activities which has been adopted by CIPFA:
+- 15.1 A revised Treasury Management Code was published by CIPFA in December 2021; there is a requirement to report on this from 2023/24 onwards. - 15.2 The Treasury Management Code has a particular significance under the provisions of the Local Government Act 2003 which requires local authorities

+'to have regard (a) to such guidance as the Secretary of State may issue, and (b) to such other guidance as the Secretary of State may by regulations specify'.

+15.3 The current Treasury Management Code contains the following definition of treasury management activities which has been adopted by CIPFA: